New Forest: History

 The common rights were confirmed by statute in 1698.
 The New Forest became a source of timber for the Royal Navy, and plantations were created in the 18th century for this purpose.
 During the Great Storm of 1703, about 4,000 oak trees were lost.

 The naval plantations encroached on the rights of the Commoners, but the Forest gained new protection under the New Forest Act 1877, which confirmed the historic rights of the Commoners and entrenched that the total of enclosures was henceforth not to exceed 65 km2 at any time.
 It also reconstituted the Court of Verderers as representatives of the Commoners (rather than the Crown).

 As of 2005, roughly 90% of the New Forest is still owned by the Crown.
 The Crown lands have been managed by Forestry England since 1923 and most of the Crown lands now fall inside the new National Park.

 Felling of broadleaved trees, and their replacement by conifers, began during the First World War to meet the wartime demand for wood.
 Further encroachments were made during the Second World War.
 This process is today being reversed in places, with some plantations being returned to heathland or broadleaved woodland.
 Rhododendron remains a problem.

 During the Second World War, an area of the forest, Ashley Range, was used as a bombing range.
-During 1941–1945, the Beaulieu, Hampshire Estate of Lord Montagu in the New Forest was the site of group B finishing schools for agents operated by the Special Operations Executive (SOE) between 1941 and 1945.
+The Beaulieu, Hampshire estate of Lord Montagu in the New Forest was the site of group B finishing schools for agents operated by the Special Operations Executive (SOE) between 1941 and 1945.
 (One of the trainers was Kim Philby who was later found to be part of a spy ring passing information to the Soviets.)
-In 2005, a special exhibition was mounted at the Estate, with a video showing photographs from that era as well as voice recordings of former SOE trainers and agents.
+In 2005, a special exhibition was mounted at the estate, with a video showing photographs from that era as well as voice recordings of former SOE trainers and agents.

 Further New Forest Acts followed in 1949, 1964 and 1970.
 The New Forest became a Site of Special Scientific Interest in 1971, and was granted special status as the New Forest Heritage Area in 1985, with additional planning controls added in 1992.
 The New Forest was proposed as a UNESCO World Heritage Site in June 1999, but UNESCO did not take up the nomination.
-It became a National Park in March 2005, transferring a wide variety of planning and control decisions to the New Forest National Park Authority, who work alongside the local authorities, land owners and crown estates in managing the New Forest.
+It became a National Park on 1 March 2005, transferring a wide variety of planning and control decisions to the New Forest National Park Authority, who work alongside the local authorities, land owners and crown estates in managing the New Forest.

 A report in 2023 stated that the region will face hotter, drier summers and wetter winters.
 In 2019, the carbon dioxide emissions of the New Forest District Council area were recorded as 928,000 tonnes.